suneet1212/task_turtle_sim2/README.md

 ### Constants:
-I am initialising the steering_angle as 0
+I am initialising the steering_angle as 0, while for position and velocity I initialise them as the current positio and velocity as read by subscribing to the /pose topic

 N = MPC Horizon Length